 This case involved an au pair who sued her host family because the creepy father was secretly videotaping her taking a shower.
-Erie denied the claim although it is sure sounds like an invasion of privacy, right?
-Erie said the policy did not cover personal injury or property damaged “expected or intended by anyone we protect.”
+Erie denied the claim although it sounds like an invasion of privacy, right?
+Erie said the policy did not cover personal injury or property damage “expected or intended by anyone we protect.”

 We can all agree that setting up the camera and filming the au pair taking a shower is an intentional act.
 The policy excluded intentional acts.
 Still, the Maryland high court found that the exclusion conflicted with the grant of insurance for “personal injury,” which included coverage for “invasion of privacy” claims.
 The court reasoned that under Erie’s interpretation, the exclusion would completely annihilate the coverage afforded under the policy.

 So, ultimately, the court found it would be reprehensible not to provide insurance coverage for this reprehensible conduct.
 Ironic?
 Yes.
 But the ruling makes sense.
-The insurance company should not be able to give the insured coverage with one hand and take away the coverage with the other.
+The insurance company should be unable to give the insured coverage with one hand and take away the coverage with the other.